DevonTomatoSandwich/DemoRoom/README.md

 - A list of polygons with points in 3D are provided in global coordinates
 - These points are translated by the position the player is standing
 - The points are then rotated depending on the angle the player is looking.
-This is done using matrix multiplication to adjust the points into the player's local coordinate system
+This is done using matrix calculations to adjust the points into the player's local coordinate system
 - Points behind the camera must be linearly interpolated to a point infront of the camera along the polygon edges.
 How far infront it should go is dependent on how close a player can get to a wall and also their field of view.
 This totally removes glitches near walls
 - The points can be projected onto a virtual 2d surface directly infront of the viewer.
 Using similar triangles you just divide by the local depth for a surface 1 unit infront.
 - Finally the points are scaled to fit on the Pygame screen